huster-wuk/gittest/readme.txt

-this is a git test
+this isn't a git test